sagar1024/LearnerPro/README.md

 ## Features

 - **User Authentication**: Users can log in using their register number and password.
-- **Student Performance Prediction**: After logging in, students can enter their CIA and Mid Semester scores for each subject, and the application predicts their end result percentage.
+- **Student Performance Prediction**: After logging in, students can enter their CIA(continuous Internal assessment) and Mid Semester scores for each subject, and the application predicts their end result percentage.
 - **Interactive Visualization**: The application provides an interactive line chart comparing actual and predicted scores for each subject.

 ## Contributing